publiclab/plotsbot/CONTRIBUTING.md

-Contributing to PLOTSBOT
+Contributing to plotsbot
 ==========================

-We welcome community contributions to PLOTSBOT!
-To setup PLOTSBOT locally, follow the instructions in the [README.md file](https://github.com/publiclab/plotsbot#setup).
+We welcome community contributions to plotsbot!
+To setup plotsbot locally, follow the instructions in the [README.md file](https://github.com/publiclab/plotsbot#setup).

 ## First Timers Welcome!